eels/dotfiles/README.md

 ## Local Secrets & Other Personal Items

-To keep environment variables and other personal tokens out of the commit history, create a `.localrc` file in the root of the project directory and `.bash_profile` will automatically pick it up.
+To keep environment variables and other personal tokens out of the commit history, create a `.localrc` file in the bash directory and `.bash_profile` will automatically pick it up.
 Magic :sparkles:

 ## License